-One of the most noteworthy GridGain Systems financial services customers is Sberbank, the largest bank in Russia and the third largest in Europe.
+One of the most noteworthy GridGain Systems financial services customers is Sberbank, the largest bank in Russia with over 130 million customers and more than 16,000 branch offices.
 Sberbank was faced with a similar problem to the one currently facing companies engaged in building a modern in-memory computing architecture.
-The bank was switching from a more traditional, brick-and-mortar setup - one in which people would come into their offices and manually process a limited number of financial transactions each day, during a limited time period - to a new world with online and mobile customers transacting with them 24/7.
+The bank was switching from a more traditional, brick-and-mortar setup - one in which people came into their offices and processed a limited number of financial transactions each day during a limited time period - to a new world with online and mobile customers transacting 24/7.
+The number of transactions increased from about 30 per second to 3,000 to 4,000.

 The company forecasted future throughput requirements and determined that it needed to move to a next generation data processing platform to handle the expected transaction volume.
-Sberbank analyzed more than ten potential solutions from vendors in the in-memory computing space and found that the GridGain in-memory computing platform was the most comprehensive solution.
-The bank concluded that GridGain would provide the next-generation platform with a significant improvement in performance and scalability.
+Sherbank analyzed more than ten potential solutions in the in-memory computing space and found that the GridGain in-memory computing platform was the most comprehensive and performant solution.
+The bank concluded that GridGain would provide their next generation platform with a significant improvement in performance and scalability.

-The GridGain in-memory computing platform provided several other important capabilities that Sberbank's next-generation platform would require such as machine-learning and analytics, flexible pricing, artificial intelligence, ease of deployment, hardware independence of cluster components, and a rigorous level of transactional consistency.
+The GridGain in-memory computing platform provides several other important capabilities that Sberbank's next-generation platform will require such as ease of deployment, hardware independence of cluster components, and a rigorous level of transactional consistency, and machine learning and analytics.
 Of particular importance was the ability to conduct integrity checking and rollback on financial transactions.
 Sberbank could not find that level of consistency with other in-memory computing solutions.

 In a January 2016 article in RBC, Herman Gref, the CEO of Sberbank, said that the bank selected the GridGain Systems technology to build "a platform that will enable the bank to introduce new products within hours, not weeks."
 He went on to state that the GridGain in-memory computing platform enables Sberbank to provide "unlimited performance and very high reliability" while being "much cheaper" than the technology used previously.
-Sberbank is using GridGain's in-memory computing platform to implement capabilities that could not be provided by the other vendors evaluated - a group that included Oracle[®], IBM[®] and others.
+Sberbank is using GridGain's in-memory computing platform to implement capabilities that could not be provided by the other vendors evaluated - a group that included Oracle, IBM and others.